 • Option of female only ensuite dorm rooms (sometimes you just don’t want to be faced with guys snoring)

-• Located right at the water
+• By the water

-• Bus stops right outside
+• Bus stops right outside.

 • Supermarket next door (in train station)